 We often treat our brains like machines that can run indefinitely without maintenance.
 But you wouldn't expect your laptop to work forever without a charge, right?
 Your brain is no different.

 Self-love in university isn't about being lazy; it’s about sustainable performance.
-When you actually value your well-being, you stop reacting to every deadline with panic.
-Instead of "avoidance" behaviors—like doom-scrolling because you’re too stressed to start an essay—you develop the confidence to tackle challenges head-on.
-Plus, practicing self-compassion means a bad grade becomes a minor setback rather than a total identity crisis.
+When you value your well-being, you stop reacting to every deadline with panic.
+Instead of "avoidance" behaviors, such as doom-scrolling because you are too stressed to start an essay, you develop the confidence to face challenges directly.
+Practicing self-compassion means a bad grade becomes a minor setback rather than a total identity crisis.

 It’s time to kill the "hustle culture" myth.
 Wearing burnout like a badge of honor doesn't make you a better student; it just makes you an exhausted one.
 Research from the American Psychological Association: Student Self-Care suggests that learning to care for yourself now is a professional skill that will save your career later.